 Any funds advanced hereunder shall be repaid in accordance with the terms of this Agreement.
 The District intends to repay any advances made under this Agreement from ad valorem taxes and other legally available revenues of the District, net of any debt service costs of the District, and provided that such payment is allowed under any bond indenture applicable to the District.
-Any mill levy certified by the District for the purpose of repaying advances made hereunder shall be subject to any restrictions provided in the District’s Governing Document and applicable laws.
+Any mill levy certified by the District for the purpose of repaying advances made hereunder shall be subject to any restrictions provided in applicable laws.

 The provision for repayment of advances made hereunder, as set forth in Section 7(a) hereof, shall be at all times subject to annual appropriation by the District.